 The majority of Ethiopian troops left Somalia in late January 2007 and the subsequent security vacuum in parts of central and southern Somalia led divergent factions to oppose al-Shabaab and its extremist ideology.
 However, hardcore al-Shabaab fighters and allied militias continued to conduct brazen attacks in Mogadishu and outlying environs, primarily in lower-Somalia.
+During 2007, elements of al-Shabaab adopted tactics used by Islamist militants in Afghanistan and Iraq including the employment of vehicle-borne improvised explosive devices (VBIEDs), roadside bombs, suicide attacks and beheadings.
 After al-Shabaab's leaders publicly ordered their fighters to attack African Union (AU) peace-keeping troops based in Mogadishu, a suicide vehicle bomber detonated near an AU base in the capital on 24 January 2008, killing an estimated 13 people.
-The organization's precise numbers were unknown as of 2008, but some of al-Shabaab's senior leaders were thought to be affiliated with al-Qa'ida (AQ) operatives, and it was believed that specific al-Shabaab members had previously trained and fought with AQ in Afghanistan.
-Al-Shabaab had issued statements praising Usama Bin Ladin and linking Somalia jihadists to AQ's global ideology.
-Al-Shabaab received significant donations from the global Somali diaspora.
-It also raised funds in Somalia.
+Suicide-vehicle bombings in October 2008 in Hargeysa and Boosaaso, northern Somalia, were also widely attributed to al-Shabaab.

-Al-Shabaab had used intimidation and violence to undermine the Somali government and regularly kills activists working to bring about peace through political dialogue and reconciliation.
-The group has claimed responsibility for several high profile bombings and shootings in Mogadishu targeting Ethiopian troops and Somali government officials.
+Al-Shabaab used intimidation and violence to undermine the Somali government and regularly killed activists working to bring about peace through political dialogue and reconciliation.
+The group claimed responsibility for several high profile bombings and shootings in Mogadishu targeting Ethiopian troops and Somali government officials.
 In July 2010, Al-Shabaab claimed responsibility for 2 suicide bombings in Kamapala, Uganda, which killed over 70 people.
 These bombings were said to be in retaliation for Uganda's participation in the AMISOM mission in Somalia.
-Al-Shabaab had been responsible for the assassination of numerous civil society figures, government officials, and journalists.
-Al-Shabaab fighters or those who have claimed allegiance to the group had also conducted violent attacks and targeted assassinations against international aid workers and nongovernmental aid organizations.
+This was the first terrorist operation that Al Shabaab carried out outside of Somalia.

 |Join the GlobalSecurity.org mailing list|